musesum/Par/README.md

 #### Short term memory

-For NLP, set a time where words from a previous query continue onto the next query
+For NLP, set a time where words from a previous query continue onto the next query.

-from ParTests/MuseNLP+Test.swift:
+Output from ParTests/MuseNLP+Test.swift:
 ```swift
 ⟹ with no shortTermMemory, partial matches fail
 "muse show event yo" ⟹  muse:0 show:0 event:0 yo:0 ⟹ hops:0 ✔︎